Last updated January 25th, 2023.

 Broader concerns still overshadow these positive traits though.
 Indonesia’s problems include slower economic growth, pressure on the state budget, a widening deficit, plunging currency, and sheer lack of competitiveness when compared to elsewhere in Southeast Asia.

-Needless to say, such trends are all extremely worrying for Indonesia’s long term prospects.
+Needless to say, such trends are extremely worrying for Indonesia’s long term economic prospects.

 Indonesia’s economy is Southeast Asia’s largest while Jakarta is the de-facto capital of ASEAN.
 Sadly, neither Indonesia or Jakarta is living up to their full potential.